-Sliding second-row doors available with or without windows
+- Sliding second-row doors available with or without windows

-Rear doors swing open 180 degrees or (optionally) 255 degrees
+- Rear doors swing open 180 degrees or (optionally) 255 degrees

-Standard 15-inch wheels
+- Standard 15-inch wheels

 The cabin has basic seats and plenty of hard, industrial-looking surfaces.
 Storage areas include a large shelf above the windshield made possible by the van's high ceiling.
 From the load floor to the ceiling, Ford says there's up to 59.1 inches of room, just 5.9 inches short of what a standard-height Mercedes-Benz Sprinter offers.

 In passenger versions, the second row can be configured with two seats grouped to one side or three seats across.
 They can be folded down to maximize cargo room.
 Interior features include:

-Standard air conditioning
+- Standard air conditioning

-Standard AM/FM stereo
+- Standard AM/FM stereo

-Optional power windows and door locks
+- Optional power windows and door locks

-Optional Crew Chief telematics can manage vehicle-fleet information
+- Optional Crew Chief telematics can manage vehicle-fleet information

-Optional interior customization to manage cargo
+- Optional interior customization to manage cargo

 The 2.0-liter four-cylinder engine makes 136 horsepower and 128 pounds-feet of torque.
 Small numbers, but enough to haul a 1,600-pound payload, according to Ford.
 That's a figure comparable to many light-duty pickup trucks.
 Mechanical features include:

-Four-speed automatic transmission
+- Four-speed automatic transmission

-Uses regular gas
+- Uses regular gas

-Safety Safety features include:
+Safety features include:

 - Side-impact airbags for the front seats

-Front disc and rear drum antilock brakes
+- Front disc and rear drum antilock brakes

-Electronic stability system with rollover mitigation
+- Electronic stability system with rollover mitigation

-Available rear parking sensors
+- Available rear parking sensors

-Available backup camera
+- Available backup camera